benjaminpreiss/allsyn-uptime/README.md

 **Notes**
 - The data stored in the NFTs is only the endpoint data.
 - We only check http / https endpoints currently.
 They will only contain boolean data on whether the check was successful.

+## Notes on checker network incentives

+Payouts depend on a robust data foundation.
+How does one know, what the trackrecord of a peer is accurate?

+Through random committee selection peers can be selected to execute a specific round of measurements.
+These peers are then expected to post their measurements in an (ideally decentralized) database.

+This database can then be queried (by selecting the peer itself and a random other node) to get the number how many measurements a specific peer has completed and how he was aligned with the other peers on these measurements.
+The peer needs to prove for each time interval, that he was actually chosen for that time interval.
+From there payouts can be done, each payout linking to the data-set that was constructed.